cmollekopf/kube-project-com/getit.md

 ### Kube for Kolab Now

 Kube for [Kolab Now](https://kolabnow.com) offers you the simplest setup possible for [Kolab Now](https://kolabnow.com) users.
 Enter your credentials, done.
+Please note that Kube is not yet officially supported so your mileage may vary.

 * Install the Kolab Now edition (Kolab Now exclusive) with the [Kolab Now flatpak](https://blogs.kolabnow.com/2017/09/27/kube-for-kolab-now): ![](http://cmollekopf.my.to:8010/badges/kolabnowflatpak.svg){: style="max-width: 120px; height: auto;"}
 ```